This blog ia about the relationship between Logic and Alchemy.

 One of the most complicated ancient architectures is the architecture behind Alchemy.
 The architecture of Alchemy is full of strange concepts and allegories.

 Alchemy comes from the Arabic al-khimia meaning, the art of transformation.

 The aim of the Great Work is a fusion with the One (the Blazing Star, Saturn, Point) that is divided in the Two (Sun & Moon, Male & Female, Line) and the Four Planets (Square).
-The Great Work moves from Four to Two to One in a Spiral Motion.
+The Great Work moves from Four to Two to One (or from one to two to four) in a Spiraling Spiral Motion.

 The One, to which the elements must be reduced, is a little circle in the center of the squared figure (the cross).
 The cross is the mediator, making peace between the opposition of the planets.

 The winged dragon represents First Matter (Quintessence, The Fifth Element) and suggests ascension, a merging of matter (body) and spirit (Creativity).
 Creativity (Enthusiasm, Spirit, Inspiration, Imagination) is the engine behind the Spiral Wheel.